-- High reverse repo rate dries up the money supply while a high repo rate results in injecting more liquidity in the system.
+- A high reverse repo rate dries up the money supply while a high repo rate results in injecting more liquidity in the system.

-- Reverse repo rate is always lower than the repo rate.
+- The reverse repo rate is always lower than the repo rate.

 This was all about the concept of reverse repo rate and its impact on the economy.
 For more such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.

 Frequently Asked Questions on the Reverse repo rate

 Who decides the value of the Reverse repo rate?

 The reverse repo rate is decided by the Monetary policy committee (MPC), which is headed by the Governor of RBI.